dhilanpatel26/computer-networks/Assignment4/report.md

 9. AS3130: 38180 occurrences
 10. AS3303: 36486 occurrences

-Percentage of top 10 AS numbers in all paths: 78.79%
+The top 10 ASes are found in 78.79% of all paths.

+These are the names and country of the top 10 ASes:
-AS3356: LEVEL3 - United States
+1. AS3356: LEVEL3 - United States
-AS3257: GTT-BACKBONE GTT - United States
+2. AS3257: GTT-BACKBONE GTT - United States
-AS1299: TWELVE99 Arelion, fka Telia Carrier - Sweden
+3. AS1299: TWELVE99 Arelion, fka Telia Carrier - Sweden
-AS6939: HURRICANE - United States
+4. AS6939: HURRICANE - United States
-AS2914: NTT-DATA-2914 - United States
+5. AS2914: NTT-DATA-2914 - United States
-AS174: COGENT-174 - United States
+6. AS174: COGENT-174 - United States
-AS37100: SEACOM-AS - Mauritius
+7. AS37100: SEACOM-AS - Mauritius
-AS49788: NEXTHOP - Norway
+8. AS49788: NEXTHOP - Norway
-AS3130: RGNET-SEA RGnet Seattle Westin - Estonia
+9. AS3130: RGNET-SEA RGnet Seattle Westin - Estonia
-AS3303: SWISSCOM Swisscom Switzerland Ltd - Switzerland
+10. AS3303: SWISSCOM Swisscom Switzerland Ltd - Switzerland

 It might be problematic for an AS to be commonly found in these routes because it means that the AS is responsible for handling a very significant portion of the internet traffic.
 Since these ASes are critical for internet operation, a failure across any one of them could have a large effect on the rest of the internet.
 Many other ASes would need to re-converge to a new stable path, assuming one exists, which may result in some internet downtime as the BGP protocol runs.